 Main Street, Littleport (long stay 23 hours in any 24 hours)

 Clay Street, Soham - No overnight stay between 8.30pm and 7.00am Monday to Sunday

 Fountain Lane, Soham - No overnight stay between 10.30pm and 6.00am Monday to Sunday

-In each case, St Mary’s Street, Ely and Cambridgeshire Business Park, Ely where “short stay” means a maximum permitted stay of 2 hours with no return to that car park/area for two hours and Forehill Car Park where “short stay” means a maximum permitted stay of 4 hours with no return to that car park for two hours and The Grange (during the hours of 8 am and 5 pm Monday to Friday) where “short stay” means a maximum permitted stay of 1 hour with no return to that car park for two hours: -
+In each case, St Mary’s Street, Ely and Cambridgeshire Business Park, Ely where “short stay” means a maximum permitted stay of two hours with no return to that car park/area for two hours and Forehill Car Park where “short stay” means a maximum permitted stay of four hours with no return to that car park for two hours and The Grange (during the hours of 8:00am and 5:00pm Monday to Friday) where “short stay” means a maximum permitted stay of one hour with no return to that car park for two hours: -

 The parking area within Barton Road, Ely will provide a drop-off parking point for one coach, limited to 15 minutes in any 24 hours.

 The parking area called Cambridgeshire Business Park on Angel Drove, Ely (short stay) in addition to the classes of vehicles permitted above, will also allow Service Vehicles.